How to Improve Test Taking Skills and Boost Scores

 Conquer In-the-Moment Anxiety

-Just three or four cycles of this technique can genuinely slow your heart rate and help clear the mental fog, allowing for clearer technical recall.
-For a more detailed look at managing these feelings, explore our guide on how to overcome exam anxiety with confidence.
+Repeating this three or four times can lower your heart rate and help you recall technical facts.
+For more on this, see our guide on how to overcome exam anxiety with confidence.

 Avoid Common Exam Day Pitfalls